SomaRe/SM-Audio-Mixer/README.md

 This project involves the development of a web-based video and audio editor.
 The application allows users to:

 - Upload a video file.
-- Add two additional audio tracks: **Voice** and **Music**.
+- Extract audio from video and an option to upload additional **Music**.
-- Adjust the volume of each audio track independently at different points in the timeline.
+- Adjust the volume of each audio track independently at different points in the timeline using bezier curves.
+- Provide a preview of the edited video with audio adjustments.

 The goal is to provide a user-friendly interface where users can seamlessly edit their videos with customized audio enhancements.